 Type of collateral Estimated values Frequency of valuation Financial collateral Market value according to current GEOS price data, for example (with volatility adjustments taken into account) Automatic daily valuation except for deposits at other banks Residential real estate Market value The centralized Residential Real Estate Appraisal team determines the value of all residential properties in Austria on the basis of a standard methodology and valuation tool.
 Valuation of real estate properties in other countries is also done by independent experts according to international standards.
-The periodic review and updating of property values is automated based on the real estate price index published by the Association of Real Estate and Asset Trustees of the Austrian Federal Economic Chamber (Fachverband der Immobilien- und Vermögenstreuhänder der Wirtschaftskammer Österreich) for Austrian residential properties, on the Halifax House Price Index for residential properties in Great Britain and by MAC (MeilleursAgents.com) for French residential properties.
-The values of the properties in the Netherlands are periodically updated based on the CBS index (Centraal Bureau voor de Statistiek) and the real estate properties situated in Germany are periodically checked with the help of the market volatility concept ("Marktschwankungskonzept").
+The periodic review and updating of property values is performed at least annually on a model-supported basis for average Austrian residential properties, based on the Halifax House Price Index for residential properties in Great Britain and by MAC (MeilleursAgents.com) for French residential properties.
+The values of the properties in the Netherlands are periodically updated based on the CBS index (Centraal Bureau voor de Statistiek) and the real estate properties situated in Germany are periodically checked with the help of the market volatility concept ("Marktschwankungskonzept") and individually checked for all higher-priced real estate properties at least every three years.
 Commercial real estate Market value The value of commercial real estate is assessed by an independent expert at the current market value, at the maximum.
 Once a year, the risk units additionally check whether any material changes have occurred.
 A new valuation is ordered where warranted.
-A new valuation is conducted by the Real Estate Appraisal department at least every three years for loans $> \in 3$ million and at least every five years for loans $< \in 3$ million Other physical collateral Market value (no use for regulatory purposes) At least once a year Pledging or assignment of life insurance policies Repurchase value (only conventional and funds-oriented life insurance policies where the surrender value cannot be reduced are used for regulatory purposes) Automatic updating of repurchase value (through the insurance platform).
+A new valuation is conducted by the Real Estate Appraisal department at least every three years for loans > € 3 million.
+Other physical collateral Market value (no use for regulatory purposes) At least once a year Pledging or assignment of life insurance policies Repurchase value (only conventional and funds-oriented life insurance policies where the surrender value cannot be reduced are used for regulatory purposes) Automatic updating of repurchase value (through the insurance platform).
 For all other insurance companies when data is not transmitted via the platform: The customer must be obligated to submit the insurance confirmation annually.
 Guarantees Guaranteed amount (nominal value) less possible currency risks (volatility adjustment) Monthly reconciliation of liability amount with the balance - depending on scope of liability Co-obligations Outstanding balance unless a restriction applies (no estimate for regulatory purposes) Ongoing